 A cramp is almost never a local effect but involves the whole body system: somatic and emotional.

 The etiology of the cramp depends on the situation in which it occurs.
 It is not possible to draw up the causes, and the possible physiological or pathological differences in which the cramp occurs must be highlighted, as different scenarios give rise to cramps.

 Heat-associated muscle cramping is often seen during sports and rigorous exercise or physical activity.
 In this situation, large losses of sweat and electrolytes are believed to be the underlying pathologic mechanism .

 The literature does not clearly explain the epidemiology of cramps, as these muscular phenomena may appear differently depending on the context examined.
 Furthermore, there is no single text that takes into account the percentage of the cramps, without looking for different pathologies, the sports environment (hot or cold), the type of sport.
-Examining the epidemiology of cramps is not a main goal of the researcher.
+Examining the epidemiology of cramps is not the main goal of the researcher.
 Following are some examples:

 The pathophysiology of muscle cramps is not always clear and depends on the patient's pathological condition.
 To give an example, in healthy and sporting subjects there is no direct relationship between the depletion of fluids and the alteration of electrolyte balance as a definite cause of cramps.

 Despite the depletion of electrolytes during treatment in patients with dialysis, there is no direct relationship between the presence of cramps and dialysis.
 Despite this, the phenomenon of cramps is very common in this population of patients.

 No biopsy studies evaluate the morphology and structure of the muscles of athletes in case of cramps.
 Many studies evaluate the muscle cell in multiple diseases, where the specific conditions of the disease are described.
 It is not possible to state that the muscle subject of cramps has specific particularities when compared to the same alterations of the muscle fibers in the presence of pathology.